Aakulmalhotra/Basic-Video-Editor/README.md

 # Basic-Video-Player
 ---This is the Basic Video player which can be used in the several websites

 ---The Tools required to made this website are:
 HTML
 CSS
 JAVASCRIPT

----In the index.html file you can add photo or video of your own
+---In the javascript file you can add photo or video of your own